Your enquiry has been successfully sent

 Biography

-Prior to his postdoc, Dr Raiber completed a PhD in Melbourne in 2008 and then worked as a Groundwater Scientist with a focus on isotope hydrology and 3D geological modelling at GNS Science (Institute of Geological and Nuclear Sciences) in New Zealand from 2008–2010.
+Prior to his postdoc, Dr Raiber completed a PhD in Melbourne in 2008 and worked as a Groundwater Scientist with a focus on isotope hydrology and 3D geological modelling at GNS Science (Institute of Geological and Nuclear Sciences) in New Zealand from 2008–2010.

 Professional Areas